Kyle Tucker Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.91).

-- The Reds rank 22nd in baseball in home runs given up (87 total, 1.3 per game).
+- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (87 total, 1.2 per game).

-- Abbott (2-0) starts for the Reds, his third of the season.

-- The left-hander last appeared on Saturday against the St. Louis Cardinals, when he tossed 5 2/3 scoreless innings while giving up five hits.
+- The righty's most recent appearance came on Sunday against the St. Louis Cardinals, when he went 5 1/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.